 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide will be at 2:12 am and the next low tide at 3:10 pm.
-The first high tide will be at 8:59 am and the next high tide at 8:39 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 5:36 am and the next high tide at 7:30 pm.
+The only low tide of the day was at 12:59 pm.

-The lunar phase is a Waxing Gibbous.
-Today we will have 9 hours and 52 minutes of sun.
-The solar transit will be at 1:02 pm and the length of time the moon will be visible will be 10 hours and 17 minutes.
+The lunar phase is a Waxing Crescent.
+Today we had 12 hours and 34 minutes of sun.
+The solar transit was at 1:24 pm and the length of time the moon will be visible will be 14 hours and 34 minutes.

-The tidal coefficient today is 61 (average).
-At noon the tidal coefficient increases to 67 to end the day with a tidal coefficient of 72.
-The tide heights today are 0.7 ft, 7.2 ft, 3.0 ft and 6.6 ft.
+The tidal coefficient today is 47, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient drops to 42 to end the day with a tidal coefficient of 39.
+The tide heights today are 7.9 ft, 0.7 ft and 5.9 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Neah Bay which is of 10.5 ft and a minimum height of -3.0 ft.

 The solunar fishing calendar in Neah Bay tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are: